KilledByAPixel/OS13k/README.md

 - iChannel0 is an image of the previous frame, this can be used to make effects or store game logic

 ### Input System
-- OS13k provides an easy to use input system to help limit code duplication
+- OS13k provides an easy to use input system to help eliminate redundant code
 - Call OS13k.Input(window) to create an input object
 - the object format is {x, y, keypress, keydown, mousex, mousey, mousepress, mousedown}
 - x and y is a -1 to 1 direction from WASD or direction buttons